Q: What is Masterworks?

-A: The session will run from 5-6 p.m., followed by a brief awards ceremony.
+A: The session times will be posted about 3-4 months before the event.
 Event attendees will receive a printed agenda so they can locate the presenters and presentations they wish to see.

 Q: Do I need to prepare an hour-long talk, or this it a poster session where we stand by our posters and people stop by and ask questions?

 A: There’s no need to prepare an hour-long talk.
 This is indeed a poster session where you will stand by your poster and answer questions about your research.
 You might want to prepare a 1- to 2-minute pitch explaining your work so you can describe it concisely as people stop by.